awslabs/multi-model-server/docker/README.md

     cp Dockerfile.cpu Dockerfile
 ```

-Now let's update the [virtual.conf](virtual.conf) file for your environment.
+Now let's update the nginx section of [dms_app.config](dms_docker_cpu/dms_app.conf) file for your environment.
 Note the `server_name` entry.
 You can update `localhost` to be your public hostname, IP address, or just use the default `localhost`.
 This depends on where you expect to utilize the Docker container.

-The `virtual.conf` file will look like this:
+The nginx section will look like this:

 ```
 server {